abhishekjain97/discount-module/README.md

 2. If we retrieve the booking data, this means the user has already completed a booking for the same item.
 3. Then, we run the `calculateDiscount()` function to calculate the discount based on the discount type.

----

-Let me know if you'd like further modifications!